quentintaranpino/nostrcheck-server/readme.md

         "best"
     ]
 }

 ```

 ### media [GET] (TAGS)
-Allows to get the tags of a file
+Allows to get the tags of a file.

 http://nostrcheck.me/api/v1/media/[id]/tags